atsiakkas/atsiakkas/README.md

 ## 👋 About me

-I am currently working as an Actuarial Consultant in the exciting area of Pensions.
+I am currently working as an Actuarial Model Developer in the exciting area of Pensions and I am a qualified actuary with the Institute and Faculty of Actuaries.
 I hold a MSc in Artificial Intelligence from the University of Edinburgh and a BSc in Actuarial Science from Heriot-Watt University in Edinburgh.

 My interests extend beyond the actuarial area to topics such as :robot: machine learning, :memo: statistical science, :chains: blockchain technology and :floppy_disk: big data analytics.